evaera/Cmdr/README.md

 Cmdr has no dependencies, so it can also be easily included as a Git submodule and synced in with the rest of your project with [Rojo](https://github.com/LPGhatguy/rojo).
 If you don't know how to do this already, then please see method 1 :)

 ### Server
 You should create a folder to keep your commands inside, and then register them on the server.
 You need to require Cmdr on the server *and* on the client for it to be fully loaded.
+However, you only need to register commands and types on the server.

 ```lua
 -- This is a script you would create in ServerScriptService, for example.